Project-H3phaestus/ezcloud-archetype/readme.md

 ## batch create project

-We can also generate multiple projects at one time through python scripts:
+We can also generate multiple projects simultaneously through python script:
 > python version: 3.8